asiamina/A-Course-on-Digital-Forensics/README.md

 ## Additional References

-[DigForPort](http://www.myweb.ttu.edu/asiamina/DigForPort/index.html) is a portal that lists useful materials and tutorials for teaching and learning digital forensics.
+[WikiSET](https://asiamina.github.io/WikiSET/) is a portal, called Wiki for Security Training and Education, that lists useful materials and tutorials for teaching and learning digital forensics.

 ## Course Team-based Project